Lunarcadamer/SLIN/Cheatersheet.md

-13. Firewall
+## 13. Firewall

 Note : You can also use the GUI to set the firewall.
 Make sure you are configuring permanent rules!

-(i)Check that the firewall will be activated (enabled) upon bootup
+(i) Check that the firewall will be activated (enabled) upon bootup
 `systemctl status firewalld`

-(ii)Add rich rule to firewall to allow incoming traffic from 192.168.0.0/16 to Web Server in the default public zone
+(ii) Add rich rule to firewall to allow incoming traffic from 192.168.0.0/16 to Web Server in the default public zone
 `firewall-cmd --permanent --zone=public --add-rich-rule='rule family=ipv4 port port=80 protocol=tcp source address=192.168.0.0/16 accept'`

-(iii)Add rich rule to firewall to allow incoming traffic from 192.168.0.0/16 to Telnet Server in the default public zone
+(iii) Add rich rule to firewall to allow incoming traffic from 192.168.0.0/16 to Telnet Server in the default public zone
 `firewall-cmd --permanent --zone=public --add-rich-rule='rule family=ipv4 port port=23 protocol=tcp source address=192.168.0.0/16 accept'`

-(iv)Add rich rule to firewall to allow incoming traffic from 192.168.0.0/16 to SMTP Server in the default public zone
+(iv) Add rich rule to firewall to allow incoming traffic from 192.168.0.0/16 to SMTP Server in the default public zone
 `firewall-cmd --permanent --zone=public --add-rich-rule='rule family=ipv4 port port=25 protocol=tcp source address=192.168.0.0/16 accept'`

-(v)Add rich rule to firewall to allow incoming traffic from 192.168.0.0/16 to Samba Server in the default public zone
+(v) Add rich rule to firewall to allow incoming traffic from 192.168.0.0/16 to Samba Server in the default public zone
 `firewall-cmd --permanent --zone=public --add-rich-rule='rule family=ipv4 port port=445 protocol=tcp source address=192.168.0.0/16 accept'`

-(vi)Check the config file if there are any other services already allowed and remove them.
+(vi) Check the config file if there are any other services already allowed and remove them.
 cat /etc/firewalld/zones/public.xml